JansSolanoVega/TelemarketingRobotDRL/README.md

-# Telemarketing_Robot for autonomous navigation in dynamic obstacles
+# Telemarketing_Robot for autonomous navigation in dynamic obstacles using DRL

 ## Dependencies
 * ROS Noetic